-The purpose of internal procedure 306 is to define the tasks of the Group's corporate structures in the process of making environmental provisions available for the benefit of riparian municipalities and the Autonomous Province of Bolzano, i.e. for the use of such funds by Alperia Greenpower Srl to finance sustainable projects that contribute to the environmental and social improvement of local areas.
+The purpose of Internal Procedure 306 is to define the tasks of the Group's corporate structures in the process of making environmental provisions available for the benefit of riparian municipalities and the Autonomous Province of Bolzano, i.e., for the use of such funds by Alperia Greenpower Srl to finance sustainable projects that contribute to the environmental and social improvement of local areas.
 The procedure applies to large hydroelectric concessions, which have been subject to renewal since 2005, and to large hydroelectric derivations, whose concessions have expired and not yet been renewed.

-The management of compensation funds arising from the operation of medium and large hydropower plants in the Province of Bolzano is regulated by the Resolution of the Provincial Council no. 199 of 21.02.2017, which defines the guidelines respectively criteria for the management of environmental provisions.
+The management of compensation funds arising from the operation of medium and large hydropower plants in the Province of Bolzano is regulated by the Provincial Council Resolution No. 199 of 21 February 2017, which defines the guidelines and the respective criteria for the management of environmental provisions.
 Mitigation and compensation measures are implemented in relation to the environmental impact of the hydroelectric plant and environmental improvement measures in favour of the riparian municipalities.

 Environmental improvement measures are mainly implemented by the riparian municipalities themselves and the provincial administration.
-The concessionaire, i.e. the Group, may contribute to the implementation of these measures if:
+The concessionaire, i.e., the Group, may contribute to the implementation of these measures if: